On this page

 Where it fits in the workflow

-- Initiates the process of changing one's visa status.
+- Initiating the process of changing residence status.

 - Application receipt (受付票) at the ISA office.